MaxArt2501/re-build/doc/reference.md

 * **`control(letter)`**

   A control sequence (`\cx`). `letter` must be a string of a single letter.
-It it then converted to uppercase in the sequence.
+It is then converted to uppercase in the sequence.

 ## Open-only blocks

-These words can be used in open block sequences only (which means, not inside character sets.
+These words can be used in open block sequences only (which means, not inside character sets).
 They can be used after conjunction words, or a quantifier, or the `matching` word, or the `RE` object itself.

 * **`anyChar`**